laefy13/VitalSynch-server/README.md

 * Dec 12, 2023
      * login controller and configured somethings for login to work
      * prescrViewPDF as a PDF generator sample
+* Dec 16, 2023
+     * lil bit of readme and sql file